New results for the random nearest neighbor tree: Introduction

 The independence between the positions and the arrival times of the vertices of $G_n$ is a crucial ingredient in our analysis.
 The next definition emphasizes the aforementioned decomposition into space-time components.

 \begin{definition}[Equivalent definition 1] Given $n$ unlabeled vertices, assign labels to them via sampling a permutation of $[n-1]_0$ uniformly at random.
 Then, embed these $n$ vertices independently and uniformly in $\mathbb T^d_n$.
-Finally, $G_n$ is formed by connecting by an edge every vertex with label $i > 0$ to its closest neighbor with smaller label. \end{definition}
+Finally, $G_n$ is formed by connecting by an edge every vertex with label $i\ge 1$ to its closest neighbor with smaller label. \end{definition}

-Although in the above definition the space-time decomposition was made explicit, the labels attributed to the vertices in the second stage are not independent.
-In a sense, the next reformulation corrects this inconvenience.
+While in the above definition, the space-time decomposition was made explicit, the labels attributed to the vertices in the second stage are not independent.
+The next reformulation corrects this inconvenience.

 \begin{definition}[Equivalent definition 2] Given $n$ vertices $\{v_0,\dots,v_{n-1}\}$, sample a family $(X_i)_{i\in [n-1]_0}$ of i.i.d.\ $\Un$ arrival times, and set $i_0$ as the index of the smallest among $(X_i)_{i\in [n-1]_0}$.
 Then, embed $\{v_0,\dots,v_{n-1}\}$ independently and uniformly in $\mathbb T^d_n$.
 Finally, $G_n$ is formed by connecting by an edge each vertex $\{v_i, i\in [n-1]_0\setminus i_0\}$ to its closest neighbor among $\{v_j: X_j < X_i\}$. \end{definition}